Full Pantry Checklist

 Thrive Market: $7.49

-2. You get an additional 25% off your first order.
+2. You get 25% off your first order with the purchase of a monthly or yearly membership.

 This is how you can buy every item on my list for less than $200.
-The items are already cheaper through Thrive Market, but with the added 25% discount, you’ll get your first order for “corn, wheat, and sugar” prices.
+Like Costco or Sam’s Club, there’s a yearly membership fee to “access the savings,” but–like Costco and Sam’s Club–the items are sold at wholesale prices.
+With the added 25% off, your first order will be for “corn, wheat, and sugar” prices.

 3. They carry (almost) everything.

 I’m able to get all of my flours, oils, vinegars, granular sweeteners, nuts, extracts, and condiments from Thrive Market.
-The only things I haven’t been able to find are whole sorghum and millet.
+The only things I haven’t been able to find are whole sorghum and millet (however, they carry sorghum flour).

 3. They offer a membership savings guarantee.

-If you don’t make back your membership fee of $59.95/year within the year, they’ll give you a credit for the difference when you renew.
-I made mine back (and then some) in my first two orders with their 25% off discount.
+If you don’t make back your membership fee within the year, they’ll give you a credit for the difference when you renew.
+I made mine back (and then some) in my first order with the 25% off deal.

 4. They give back.